cal-itp/data-infra/warehouse/models/docs/gtfs schedule/agency.md

 {% docs gtfs_agency__agency_email %}
 Email address actively monitored by the agency's customer service department.
 This email address should be a direct contact point where transit riders can reach a customer service representative at the agency.
 {% enddocs %}

-The following are computed fields added by us that are not part of the GTFS spec:

-{% docs gtfs_agency_timezone_valid_tz %}
-Agency timezone mapped to a valid [tz database]('http://www.iana.org/time-zones') code recognized by BigQuery.
-If the original `agency_timezone` value was valid, this will just be the same.
-If the original value was not in a valid format, we will attempt to manually map it to a valid value in this field.
-{% enddocs %}